Generalising Collins' Theorem: Preliminaries

-Note: the conditions imply that at least one component of $X$ has a fundamental group that is non--trivial (indeed in the torsion-free case it contains a non--cyclic subgroup) and the conclusion implies that $*_0$ and $*_1$ are contained in the same component of $X$.
+Note: the conditions imply that at least one component of $X$ has a fundamental group that is non-trivial (indeed in the torsion-free case it contains a non-cyclic subgroup) and the conclusion implies that $*_0$ and $*_1$ are contained in the same component of $X$.

 \begin{proof} We work throughout within the component of $\mathcal{Y}$ that contains $Q$, so without loss of generality we may assume that $\mathcal{Y}$ is connected.

 Let $X_{\lambda}$ ($\lambda\in\Lambda$) be the components of $X$.
 For each $\lambda\in\Lambda$ choose a base-vertex $v_\lambda\in X_{\lambda}$ and a spanning tree $T_\lambda$ in $X_{\lambda}$.
 The forest $\cup_\lambda T_\lambda$ contains all the $0$-cells of $\mathcal{Y}$, so can be extended to a spanning tree $T$ for $\mathcal{Y}$ by adding a subset of $E$.